 Most Sales employees achieved their targets and received the associated monetary rewards, despite the lack of progress on new business development and expansion in selected industries.

 As you can see, the biggest shortfalls in performance for these companies were strategic — the monetary rewards programs failed to focus performance on what is most important:

 – Delivery of the company’s unique value, the reason their customers buy from them in the first place

 – Achieving strategic objectives for growth

 Company B: The company’s strategy included a competitive differentiation emphasizing its breadth and depth of products and services, which required Sales to increase sales across product lines, and new business development and growth in specific industries which required prospecting.
-When employees stuck to selling products they already knew, to customers they already had, progress on achieving the strategy was not a priority.
+When employees stuck to selling products they already knew, to customers they already had, progress on achieving the strategy was not an ongoing priority.